 Mortgage rates are at historical lows in 2015 thanks to turmoil in Greece and China.
 It behooves you to at least check what the latest rates are if you have not refinanced in the past six months.
 If you are a new homebuyer, it’s important to get as many bids as possible to get the best mortgage rate and terms as possible.
 LendingTree, with its massive network of mortgage providers is the best solution I’ve found online.
 They get multiple banks to compete for your business by simply filling out a one-minute questionnaire.

-I then more recently checked LendingTree again when the stock market started panicking during the end of January, 2015.
+I recently checked LendingTree again when the stock market started panicking during the end of January, 2015.
 The 10-year yield collapsed from 2% all the way down to 1.62% in one week as investors fled to the safety of US bonds.
 One bank online offered a jumbo 5/1 ARM for only 2.25% with 0 points.
 I proceeded to then leverage that information to ask a couple traditional bricks and mortar banks to see what they could do, and they agreed to match!

-I’m refinancing my 2.625% 5/1 Jumbo ARM with 2 years fixed left to go down to a 2.25% 5/1 Jumbo ARM.
+I’m refinancing my 2.625% 5/1 Jumbo ARM with two years fixed left to go down to a 2.25% 5/1 Jumbo ARM.
 Once the mortgage refinance is done, I will be saving over $500 a month in cash flow given it is a $1 million dollar mortgage.
 Over the next 60 months, that is a $30,000 cash flow savings and $18,750 in mortgage interest savings.
 By just making a simple inquiry, I was able to save a lot of money and use the interest savings to invest in the stock market to help further secure my financial future.